joe32140/cupper/content/_index.md

 title = "Home"
 +++

-I am a PhD student in Computer Science at the University of Chicago under supervision of [Prof. Chenhao Tan](https://chenhaot.com).
+I am a PhD student in Computer Science at the University of Chicago under supervision of [Prof. Chenhao Tan](https://chenhaot.com) in [CHAI lab](https://chicagohai.github.io/).
 My current research focuses on information solicitation which aims to characterize valuable information from the noisy dataset and facilitates a more effective data recording process.

 I spent a wonderful year at University of Colorado Boulder before transferred to UChicago.
 Before joining CU, I was a research assistant in Natural Language Processing and Sentiment Analysis Lab (NLPSA) at Academia Sinica supervised by [Dr. Lun-Wei Ku](https://www.iis.sinica.edu.tw/pages/lwku/).